In today's fast-paced business environment, where technology is advancing rapidly, it's a...

 How do you charge an electric vehicle?

-In the earliest days of the car, engines would be started by using a handle that connected with the engine’s crankshaft.
+In the earlier days of the car, engines would be started by using a handle that connected with the engine’s crankshaft.
 This would be turned, or “cranked,” until the engine started.

 Mercifully for everyone, those days are long gone.
 Nowadays we can just push a button to start a car, especially in an electric vehicle.
 But the power for this has to come from somewhere: the battery.